RyanMillerC/clogging/README.rst

 start_from_args.

 :file:
   Path to log file.
-If max_retention is set > 0, then rolled logs will be saved as log.1, log.2, ...etc., up to the value of max_retention.
+By default, file logging is disabled.
+If 'file' is set to a file path, it will enabled rotated file logging.
+By default the log file will rotate at 5 MB, up to 5 times.
+These values can be configured using 'max_file_size' and 'max_retention'.

   Default: None